To specify a text replacement macro

 Note: You should test the target systems to ensure that the commands and environment variables can resolve.

-The Dynamic File Copy policy allows you to specify a network file that will be pulled down by Group Policy agents.
+The Dynamic File Copy policy allows you to specify a network file which will be pulled down by Group Policy agents.
 In contrast to the Files policy, the Dynamic File Copy policy specifies network files that are not stored in the Group Policy Template on SYSVOL.
 This allows an administrator to set special permissions on the files in order for Unix administrators to update the file contents without requiring full rights to Group Policy.
-You can specify the target path, ownership, and permissions for each file.
+You can specify the target path, ownership and permissions for each file.
 Each time the Group Policy agent applies policy, it copies the file from the specified source network share to the target location on the local host.
 Dynamic File Copy policies provide all of the advantages of Group Policy's built-in undo mechanism.
 When you unlink or delete file policies, it deletes the associated files on the host or replaces it with the previous file contents, unless you select the Copy Files Permanently option.
 If no source is specified, the Group Policy agent searches for the target file and sets the specified ownership and permissions.
 The ownership and permissions are restored when the policy is un-applied.

 Dynamic File Copy policy only supports Kerberos for authentication.
 Machine Dynamic File Copy policy always uses the host keytab credential.
 User Dynamic File Copy policy always uses the Kerberos credential of the user that is logging on.
 In order to use a CIFS share for Dynamic File Copy policy, you must configure it to support Kerberos authentication (GSSAPI/SPNEGO).
 Dynamic File Copy policy does not support NTLM.